victorchall/EveryDream2trainer/doc/ADVANCED_TWEAKING.md

 Default behavior is to use a fixed seed of 555.
 The seed you set is fixed for all samples if you set a value other than -1.
 If you set a seed it is also incrememted for shuffling your training data every epoch (i.e. 555, 556, 557, etc).
 This makes training more deterministic.
 I suggest a fixed seed when you are trying A/B test tweaks to your general training setup, or when you want all your test samples to use the same seed.

+Fixed seed should be using when performing A/B tests or hyperparameter sweeps.
+Random seed (-1) may be better if you are stopping and resuming training often so every restart is using random values for all of the various randomness sources used in training such as noising and data shuffling.

 ## Shuffle tags

 For those training booru tagged models, you can use this arg to randomly (but deterministicly unless you use `--seed -1`) all the CSV tags in your captions